 The command starts an interactive configuration script that asks a couple of questions to help with managing certificates.

-4. Lastly, enable redirection to HTTPS if you wish to fully secure your domain.
+- Lastly, enable redirection to HTTPS to secure your domain fully.

-In case you are having problems with the client, make sure you are trying to register a domain or subdomain that currently resolves to your server.
-Check that you have the administrative privileges to run the commands and that your domain is pointing to the correct IP address.
+If you are having problems with the client, make sure you are trying to register a domain or subdomain that currently resolves to your server.
+Also, check that you have the administrative privileges to run the commands and that your domain is pointing to the correct IP address.

 Renewing a certificate

-At the end of the certificate obtaining script, the output shows the certificate’s expiration date which is usually 3 months from the day it was issued.
+At the end of the certificate-obtaining script, the output shows the certificate’s expiration date, which is usually three months from the day it was issued.
 Renewing a certificate is just as easy as obtaining one.

 The client will only renew certificates close to their expiry date, but you can test that the renewal works using the --dry-run parameter to simulate the process.